AI SEO Tools: What Works and What's Just Hype

 - Zero-click searches went from 56% to 69% for news queries

-- Traditional links get pushed down the page
+- Traditional links get pushed down

 If you're not tracking whether you're cited in AI Overviews, you're flying blind.